-• All staff are required to obtain at least twenty hours of continuing education hours per year.
+All staff are required to obtain at least fifteen hours of continuing education per year.
 These hours may be obtained through CPR training, staff meetings, and in-service training provided by the Early Childhood department.
 Staff are also encouraged to attend conferences and workshops related to early childhood education throughout the community.
 With prior approval, staff will receive work release time to attend outside conferences and workshops.
+A Program Manger logs all continuing education hours on a standardized form and places them in personnel files.